 If you have no checking account, we will issue our Visa Rapid!
 PayCard.
 If you already have a pay card of your own, you won't be able to use it as we only issue to Rapid!
 PayCard.

-Your paycheck information is available through "Orbit", an online web portal.
-There, you'll register your account for first time use.
-Your username consists of your first and last name, no space, for example, johnsmith.
-(Usernames are not case sensitive).
-Your initial Password is the last 4 digits of your Social Security number.
+Login Information: Your username consists of your first and last name, no space, for example, johnsmith.
+Your initial password is the last 4 digits of your Social Security number.
 Upon first log in, you will be required to set a new password.
-Click here to begin.
+Click the logo to the right or here to register.

-After you have registered with Orbit per the instructions above, visit the app store Android or Apple and install "Total HRWorks" where you can access your paycheck information on your phone.
-You'll need your username, the new password you set above, and our payroll "short name" the first time which is 7417.
+After you have registered per the instructions above, visit the app store Android or Apple and install "Total HRWorks" where you can access your information on your phone.
+You'll need your username, the new password you set above, and our payroll "short name" which is 7417.

-If you have forgotten your password, you can be locked out from too many attempts.You can't reset it from the phone app, instead click here then click "Forgot your password?" and follow the steps to reset it.
+If you have forgotten your password, you can be locked out from too many attempts.You can't reset it from the phone app, you have to do this from the web page instead.
+Click here then click "Forgot your password?" and follow the steps to reset it.

-A common reason for getting locked out is your phone number has changed or you attempted too many times with incorrect username or password.
+Another common reason for getting locked out is your phone number has changed.
 In this case, you will be permanently locked out until you contact the corporate office to unlock you.
 Submit a service request by clicking here or call (414) 271-5050 Ext.
 101.

-If you ever have any questions or concerns about your pay that this page doesn't help you with, please contact the corporate office at (414) 271-5050 Extension 101, or submit a Service Request by clicking here.
+If you ever have any questions about your pay that this page doesn't help you with, contact the corporate office at (414) 271-5050 Extension 101, or submit a Service Request by clicking here.

 We provide paid vacations to all employees.